crispab/codekvast/README.md

 Java 8 is required.
 OpenJDK is recommended.

-Node.js and NPM are required.
+Node.js, NPM and PhantomJS are required.

-Use the following command to install OpenJDK 8, Node.js and npm (Ubuntu, Debian):
+Use the following command to install OpenJDK 8, Node.js, npm and PhantomJS (Ubuntu, Debian):

     sudo apt-get install openjdk-8-jdk npm nodejs-legacy
+    sudo npm install -g phantomjs-prebuilt

 #### TypeScript

 The Codekvast Warehouse web UI is developed with npm, TypeScript and Angular2.